OCWiC ACM-W Professional Chapter

 Our History

-In 2017, we announced our Community project to provide the Ohio Women in Computing with more networking opportunities and resources in the years between our Celebrations (celebration.ocwic.org) .
+In 2017, we announced our Community project to provide the Ohio Women in Computing with more networking opportunities and resources in the years between our Celebrations (celebration.ocwic.org).

-Today, we have a website, a blog, an event calendar, a weekly newsletter, private LinkedIn group, and multiple social media channels.
+Today, we have a website, a blog, an event calendar, a weekly newsletter, a private LinkedIn group, and multiple social media channels.
 Our Community is organized around overlapping “rings” of common interest, with “ring leaders” keeping the energy and ideas going.
 We also have a team of regional reporters from

 About ACM